 6.36.1 Applicability to language

-Spark permits the declaration of exceptions, and the execution of the raise statement.
-Spark does not permit exception handlers, which means that all Spark programs must be verified to be free of all predefined and user defined exceptions.
+SPARK permits the declaration of exceptions, and the execution of the raise statement.
+SPARK does not permit exception handlers, which means that all SPARK programs must be verified to be free of all predefined and user defined exceptions.
+Note however, that exception handlers can be declared in parts of the program explicitly excluded from the SPARK analyzer, for example in the main subprogram to handle exceptions generated by hardware faults and to handle program closeout or restart.

+The ‘Valid attribute can be used to check the result of Unchecked_Conversion and to handle resulting error conditions by explicit code such as if-then-else.
+The SPARK verification tools, however, will assume that ‘Valid is always true.

 6.36.2 Guidance to language users